cylc/cylc-doc/src/tutorial/runtime/introduction.rst

       * The first three lines are information which Cylc has written to the file to provide information about the job.
+      * **The lines in the middle are the stdout of the job.**
-      * The last two lines were also written by cylc.
+      * The last two lines were also written by Cylc.
 They provide timestamps marking the stages in the job's life.
-      * The lines in the middle are the stdout of the job itself.

    #. **Inspect A Work Directory.**